 When demand is known, advanced employee scheduling tools can create the exact amount of shifts for every employee type that perfectly covers demand.
 It will always comply to relevant business rules and local labour laws, including when breaks should be taken and the maximum length for every shift type.
 Furthermore, hotels can calculate the impact of reducing and adding shifts on cost and service levels.
 For example, hotels that strive to diminish waiting time can add extra shifts for receptionists and waiters for a given time interval, like when more guests arrive at the same time – and vice versa.
 Results are employees that aren’t fatigued and in full capacity to finish their shifts with full productivity.

 As soon as shifts are created, it’s time to assign employees to those shifts.
 Hotels that care about employee satisfaction should honour the needs and preferences of their employees when scheduling them.
 This becomes more challenging when the number of employees grows.
 Some might prefer to work during school hours while others don’t mind working at night or overtime.
 So how can hoteliers juggle this?
-They can use automated shift filling solutions to match employee preferences to shifts and make different combinations of employees, while reducing shift premiums and complying to labour laws.
+They can use automated shift filling AI services to match employee preferences to shifts and make different combinations of employees, while reducing shift premiums and complying to labour laws.
 For instance, depending on the local labour laws, this could mean that employees will never be scheduled to work back-to-back or working three night shifts in a row without some time off after.
 Making schedules in this manner reduces costs, maximises compliance and shows respect towards employee needs, which in turn results in greater customer service.